brave/qa-resources/bc-wikitemplate.md

-### Crash verification
-- [ ] Verify these [crash issues](https://github.com/brave/brave-browser/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A%22Releasable+builds+0.55.x%22+label%3Acrash+is%3Aclosed++label%3AQA%2FNeeded) have not regressed
-- [ ] Verify these [webview crash issues](https://github.com/brave/brave-browser/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A%22Releasable+builds+0.55.x%22+label%3Acrash/webview+is%3Aclosed++label%3AQA%2FNeeded) have not regressed

 ### Installer

 - [ ] Check that installer is close to the size of last release.
-- [ ] Check signature: If OS Run `spctl --assess --verbose /Applications/Brave-Browser.app/` and make sure it returns `accepted`.
-If Windows right click on the installer exe and go to Properties, go to the Digital Signatures tab and double click on the signature.
+- [ ] Check signature: If OS Run `spctl --assess --verbose /Applications/Brave-Browser-Beta.app/` and make sure it returns `accepted`.
+If Windows right click on the `brave_installer-x64.exe` and go to Properties, go to the Digital Signatures tab and double click on the signature.
 Make sure it says "The digital signature is OK" in the popup window.
-- [ ] Check Brave and Chromium version in chrome://about

 ### Data